![]() |

 craft store in the county to sell locally made crafts and manned this

-all of this were not enough, our volunteer is an active member and Chair
+of this were not enough, our volunteer is an active member and Chair of

-facility reopened to provide medical services to the area and to hire
+medical facility reopened to provide medical services to the area and to

-local physicians so that our young medical graduates have an opportunity
+hire local physicians so that our young medical graduates have an

 special person once served in an elected capacity for fifteen years as a